dojot/docs/source/using-api-interface.rst

     Some Linux distributions, Debian-based ones in particular, have two packages for `mosquitto`_ - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker too.
-    In this tutorial, only the tools from package `mosquitto-clients` on Debian-based Linux distributions are going to be used.
-Please check  if another MQTT broker is not running before starting dojot (by running commands like ``ps aux | grep mosquitto``) to avoid port conflicts.
+    In this tutorial, **only the tools from package `mosquitto-clients` on Debian-based Linux distributions are going to be used**.
+Please check  if another MQTT broker **is not running** before starting dojot (by running commands like ``ps aux | grep mosquitto``) to avoid port conflicts.